Abdus Salam: Awards named after Salam

 The Abdus Salam Award (also called the Salam Prize) is an award established to recognise high achievements and contributions in physical and natural sciences.
-In 1979, Riazuddin, Fayyazuddin and Asghar Qadir met with Salam, and presented the idea of creating an award to appreciate scientists, resident in Pakistan, in their respective fields.
-Salam donated the money he had won as he felt that he had no right use for the prize money.
-It was endowed by Asghar Qadir, Riazuddin and Fayyazuddin in 1980, and it was first awarded in 1981.
-The winners are selected by a committee (consisted of Aghar Qadir, Fayyazuddin, Riazuddin, and others) of the Center for Advanced Mathematics and Physics (CAMP), which administers the award.
-The Abdus Salam Medal is presented by the Third World Academy of Sciences in Trieste, Italy.
-First given in 1995, the award is presented to the people who have served the cause of science in the Developing World.
+Salam donated the money he had won.
+It was created by Asghar Qadir, Riazuddin and Fayyazuddin in 1980, and it was first awarded in 1981.
+The winners are selected by a committee (consisted of Aghar Qadir, Fayyazuddin, and Riazuddin, and others.
+The Abdus Salam Medal is presented by the Third World Academy of Sciences.
+It was first given in 1995.
 The Abdus Salam Shield of Honor in Mathematics was initiated by the National Mathematical Society of Pakistan to promote and recognize quality research in Mathematics in 2015.
 It was awarded for the first time in 2016.

 Contributions

 Salam's primary focus was research on the physics of elementary particles.
 His particular numerous groundbreaking contributions included: